xaviermonin/Kal-El-specs/R1/Functional/Centralized-Server/Centralized-server-functional-requirement-specifications.md

 ## Introduction

 This document describes the centralized server functional specifications.
-The server collects Keylogger's data and provide a secure access to this data.
+The server collects Logger's data and provide a secure access to this data for a Consumer.
 For this, the server is composed by two main components, the collector and the consumer.

 ## Use case